Coder-Yu/QRec/README.md

 <b>More algorithms (ranking based and context-aware) can be found in another project of mine <a href="https://github.com/Coder-Yu/Yue/">Yue</a></b>
 </br>

-**RecQ** is a Python library for recommender systems (Python 2.7.x).
-It implements a suit of state-of-the-art recommendations.
+**RecQ** is a Python library for recommender systems (Python 2.7.x) in which a number of the state-of-the-art recommendation models are implemented.
 To run RecQ easily (no need to setup packages used in RecQ one by one), the leading open data science platform  [**Anaconda**](https://www.continuum.io/downloads) is strongly recommended.
 It integrates Python interpreter, common scientific computing libraries (such as Numpy, Pandas, and Matplotlib), and package manager, all of them make it a perfect tool for data science researcher.
+Besides, GPU based deep models are also available (TensorFlow is required).

 <h2>Latest News</h2>
-<b>We are now transfering RecQ to the platform of TensorFlow.
-A GPU based version would be provided for deep learning based methods and some generic shallow methods such as PMF and BPR. </b></br></br>
 <p>
 02/20/2019 - IRGAN proposed in SIGIR'17 has been added (tuning...) </br>
 02/12/2019 - CFGAN proposed in CIKM'18 has been added (tuning...) </br>